 Magpupungko Beach Resort( Entrance: 50Php)

 Aside from the great waves, a tidal pool created by mother nature itself is also located in the town of Pilar, an hour and a half motor ride from GL.
-Make sure to visit here during low tide (late afternoon) so you can experience swimming and jumping in the crystal clear tidal pool.
+Make sure to visit here during low tide (late afternoon) so you can experience swimming and jump in the crystal clear tidal pool.

 Other attractions: Sugba Lagoon and Cinnamon Island